RossUsesGit/CLI-Stuff/python_stuff/stock_overflow/README.md

 ----

 This is a school project for the course Object Oriented Programming 1.
 I made this program with a team member.
-Specifically, I made the inventory system and he made the login system.
+Specifically, I made the inventory system and they made the login system.